 Communication with shareholders is given high priority.
-The half-yearly and annual results are intended to give a detailed review of the business and developments.
-A full Annual Report is made available on the Company's website to all shareholders and printed copies made available on request.
-The Company's website (www.batm.com) contains up to date information on the Company's activities and published financial results.
+The half-yearly and annual results are intended to give a detailed review of the business and developments, and are available on the Company's website to all shareholders.
+Printed copies of the full Annual Report are made available on request.
+The Company's website [www.batm.com] contains up to date information on the Company's activities and published financial results.
 The Company solicits regular dialogue with institutional shareholders (other than during closed periods) to understand shareholders views.
 The Board also uses the Annual General Meeting to communicate with all shareholders and welcomes their participation.
 Directors are available to meet with shareholders at appropriate times.
 The Company is committed to having a constructive engagement with its shareholders.

-As of 31 December 2016, to the best of the Company's knowledge, the following persons or entities had a significant holding of BATM ordinary shares:
+As of 31 December 2017, to the best of the Company's knowledge, the following persons or entities had a significant holding of BATM ordinary shares:

-Dr. Zvi Marom, the Company's CEO and founder - 23.98% Henderson Volantis Capital - 19.67% Legal & General Investment Management - 10.60%
+Dr. Zvi Marom, the Company's CEO and founder - 23.98%

+Lombard Odier Investment Managers - 16.67%